All Episodes

 It's called home title lock.

-In other words, if you go to Home Title Lock.com slash Sean, first verify your home's title is still safely in your name.
+In other words, if you go to home titlelock.com/slash Sean, first verify your home's title is still safely in your name.

-You register your address, and for free, you'll get a no obligation home title report.
+You register your address, and for free, you'll get a no-obligation home title report.

 You can put it in your files.

-It's a hundred dollar value, absolutely free.
+It's a $100 value, absolutely free.

-And this way you're not going to be a victim of this.
+And this way, you're not going to be a victim of this.

-A lot of homeowners' insurance and and some common identity theft programs, they don't protect you on this very thing.
+A lot of homeowners' insurance and some common identity theft programs, they don't protect you on this very thing.

 Let's do a little recap here, and then we'll get to your calls.

-Um here you have Corine Jean-Pierre, you know, literally contradicting herself, you know, twisted up in a pretzel, the mob in the media getting frustrated with her.
+Here you have Corrine Jean-Pierre, you know, literally contradicting herself, you know, twisted up in a pretzel.

-Uh everybody knows she's just outright lying or just stalling and not telling us the truth.
+Everybody knows she's just outright lying or just stalling and not telling us the truth.

-Uh then you got the media with their conspiracy theories.
+Then you got the media with their conspiracy theories.

 Oh, the Republicans probably planted all of this in Joe's lock garage.